Hacker0x01/docs.hackerone.com/docs/programs/github-integration.md

 id: "programs/github-integration"
 ---

-With GitHub integration, HackerOne makes it easy for you to track GitHub issues as references on the platform.
+With the GitHub integration, HackerOne makes it easy for you to track GitHub issues as references on the platform.
 GitHub only supports directly linking to the issue creation form on a per-repository basis, so if you use multiple repositories, there isn’t a good way of currently pre-filling data as a report could affect different repositories.
 If most of your reports only affect one repository, HackerOne can make issue creation much easier.

-In order to configure GitHub integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:
+In order to configure the GitHub integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:

 - Are you using github.com or GitHub Enterprise?
 - The repository name